Evolver/File-Uploader/README.md

 <h1>File Uploader</h1>

 File Uploader is a flash-based file uploader, alternative to SWFUpload.
 It is robust, fast and easy to use.
+It is meant to be used on a web pages to replace standard &lt;input type="file" /&gt;.

 <b style="color:red;">File Uploader is under development and it's implementation is experimental.
 No stable release is currently available.</b>